 “It’s still a very new market,” observed Bob Weber, president and owner of the Princeton, NJ, developer Weblications.
 “Wearables don’t have the penetration yet.
 There’s a limited number of things you can do right now because of the devices’ limitations.”

 But that doesn’t mean tech pros should place their wearable-development skills on the proverbial back burner.
 Statista sees the market’s value more than doubling over the next few years, to over $5 billion in 2018; research firm Nielsen, meanwhile, surveyed consumers and found that nearly half of them expressed interest in buying some sort of wearable tech “in the near future.”

-“The number of projects for this segment has doubled in our company over the last year,” said Gennady Nosenko, head of mobile development at First Line Software, a global developer headquartered in Lewes, Delaware.
-“I think that reflects the overall situation of the job market.”
+“The number of projects for this segment has doubled in our company over the last year,” said mobile development team at First Line Software, a global developer headquartered in Lewes, Delaware.
+“We think that reflects the overall situation of the job market.”